Skip to content

 Is It Hard to Get Into Villa Maria College?
 Acceptance Rate & Requirements

-Based in Buffalo, New York, Villa Maria College keeps admissions accessible, extending offers to roughly 87% of those who apply.
-The school reports a graduation rate of roughly 31%.
+Based in Buffalo, New York, Villa Maria College admits most of the students who apply; the acceptance rate is roughly 87%.
+The graduation rate is roughly 31%.

 Can I Afford It?